Know before you go

-In spring the reserve has masses of bluebells but offers a quiet refuge at any time of year.
+In spring the reserve has a mass of bluebells but offers a quiet refuge at any time of year.
 It is a good example of Hertfordshire woodland with oak, ash and hazel.
-Warblers can be seen and heard in spring.
 In winter, flocks of tits and finches move through the wood feeding on seeds and berries.
-Badgers and foxes are regularly seen in and around the reserve.